noah-nuebling/mac-mouse-fix/README.md

 # Note

-Every time you run it, `generate_appcasts.py` will download all GitHub releases.
+- Every time you run `generate_appcasts.py`, it will download all GitHub releases.
 It needs to do this to sign the releases for Sparkle.
 It will also unzip the releases to access their Info.plist files.\
-This is very inefficient, but it's fast enough for me for now.
+    - This is very inefficient, but it's fast enough for me for now.
 In the future I might add a mode where it only processes the latest release to speed things up.
+- Please be careful when using this, it's not well tested at all.
+I just wrote it for myself and thought it might be helpful to share.